M-Fly-Aero-Design/fs-starter-project-2526/README.md

    - Favorite artist you listen to (any Drake enjoyers??)
    - Whatever else you want. it's your PR bro

    Click "Create pull request".
-Then, go to the top right (ish) of the screen and click "Reviewers", then search for my username (andypan).
+Then, go to the top right (ish) of the screen and click "Reviewers", then search for my username (andypan) or (bgardiner1).
 Add me as a reviewer.
 Also ping me on slack because I don't trust GitHub notifications.

 ## Setting up the simulation